How to Setup and Secure UniFi VLAN

 Assign devices to VLANs in UniFi Network

-In the UniFi Network console, open your Devices and select your switch.
-We are going to use the new Ports Insights feature because this will give us a good overview of the connected devices:
+In the UniFi Network console, open the new Port Manager and select your Switch.
+We are going to use the new Ports Manager because this will give you a create overview of all your switch ports and VLANs.

 Tip